 The items in highlighted in red were confirmed faulty due to the issue being resolved.
 The items highlighted in blue were uncertain or debateable as to whether they were faulty or not.

 10/2005 | Power steering pump | 56110-P5M-G01 | £460.45 | The PAS pump started to fail, characterised by a loud noise coming from the engine bay, which increased with engine speed.
-I was relieved to be told that it was only the PAS pump at fault as the noise coming from the engine bay made it sound like the engine was at fault. |
+I was relieved to be told that it was only the PAS pump at fault as the noise coming from the engine bay made it sound like the engine was at fault.
+This was replaced by Frank G Wickenden Ltd. |

 Power steering pump belt | 56992-PDE-E01 | £25.15 | ||